 Twelve modified turntables play vinyl pressings of a 15th century choral mass, in response to seismic data.
 Antoine Brumel’s ‘Earthquake’ Mass (c.1497) is a stunningly intricate work of Renaissance-age choral music for twelve voices.
 The final movement Agnus Dei was discovered rotting away, partly consumed by organic processes, as if returning to the earth.

 The artwork is centred around the twelve individual vocal parts of Brumel’s Agnus Dei recorded by Mexican Choir ‘Staccato’.
-The vocals have been cut to vinyl to play back on adapted turntables.
+The vocals have been cut to vinyl to play back on adapted turntables with additional motors to control the lift and drop the needle onto the record.
 The physical soundwaves of human voices engraved into a surface creates a metaphor for the movements of the earth, as tectonic plates shift on geological timescales, creating seismic waves of extremely low frequency.

 Hinde consulted with Mexico’s top seismologists to inform the artwork.
 Seismic data from the earthquake that shook Mexico on 19th September 2017 shapes the behaviour and playback of the record players.
 As seismicity rises, the vocals become more fragmented and shift in density.
 As the earth re-settles, the voices are reconfigured in a new way, yet remain disjointed.